Coherence Part I: An Introduction

 Coherence’s speed can be attributed to five major attributes of it’s design:

-- Objects are always held in their serialised form (and there is a custom implementation of serialisation which outperforms the standard mechanism).
+2. Objects are always held in their serialised form (using an efficient binary encoding named POF – find out more about this here).
 Holding data in a serialised form allows Coherence to skip the serialisation step on the server meaning that data requests only have one serialisation hit, occurring when they are deserialised on the client after a response.
 Note that both keys and values are held in their serialised form (and in fact the hash code has to be cached as a result of this).

-- Writes to the database are usually performed asynchronously (although this is configurable).
+3. Writes to the database are usually performed asynchronously (this is configurable).
 Asynchronous persistence of data is desirable as it means Coherence does not have to wait for disk access on a potentially bottlenecked resource.
 As we’ll see later it also does some clever stuff to batch writes to persistent stores to make them more efficient.
 The result of asynchronous database access is that writes to the Coherence cluster are fast and will stay fast as the cluster scales.
 The downside being that data could be lost should a critical failure occur.
+As a result you should only use this asynchronous behaviour for data you don’t mind loosing.

-- Coherence includes a second level cache that sits in process on the client.
-This is a analogous to a typical caching layer, holding on to some defined number of objects previously requested by the client.
-Coherence ensures that the data in
+5. Coherence includes a second level cache that sits in process on the client.
+This is a analogous to a typical caching layer, holding an in-process copy.
+This copy can be kept coherent either via setting a near-cache to be ‘present’ or via using a ‘continuous query’fast

 Coherence is Fault Tolerant

 It is worth emphasizing that this is one of the most powerful features of the product.
-It can efficiently detect node loss and deal with it.
+Coherence will efficiently detect node loss and deal with it.
 It also deals with the addition of new nodes in the same seamless manor.

 Coherence is Scalable